vkiryukhin/ng-vkthread/README.md

 Plugin is built on HTML5 "Web Worker" technology.

-- file size: 2.2k minified / 4.2k development
+- file size: 3.3k minified / 5.3k development
-- Doesn't have any dependecies.
+- Doesn't have any dependencies.

 **Basic usage:**
 - install with bower